pascalandy/gladiators-mastermind/README.md

 - Why do you want to join a mastermind group?

 ## Our commitment as a group
-- every 2 weeks
+- Every 2 weeks
-- replacement if you have to leave
+- Replacement if you have to leave
 - Lucky 7
 - Yearly meeting
-- share question via email (PM)
+- Share question via email (PM)

 ## Values
 - Let be brutally honest with each other, live with the tension